Brave-Toast/Team9_EDR/README.md

 *   **File Monitor:** Monitors the file system for changes, such as file creation, deletion, and modification.
 It can also scan file content for suspicious patterns.
 *   **Juice Shop Monitor:** Monitors the logs of an OWASP Juice Shop application for signs of web attacks and error spikes.
-*   **Network Monitor:** Monitors network connections and can correlate network activity with threat intelligence from other monitors.
+*   **Network Monitor:** Actively sniffs network traffic using `scapy` to detect threats like SYN floods and port scans in real-time.
+It can also correlate network activity with threat intelligence from other monitors.
 *   **Process Monitor:** Monitors running processes for suspicious commands and can perform health checks on specifically monitored processes.
 *   **SSH Monitor:** Monitors the SSH authentication log for brute-force attacks.